Terms of Business

 We set out in this document the terms of the contract between us with regard to our supply of legal services to you.
-Many of the points made in this letter apply to all solicitors (or are imposed by the court or by parliament) but it is this firm’s policy to make them clear to you at the outset.
+Many of the points made in this letter apply to all solicitors (or are imposed by the court or by parliament) but it’s this firm’s policy to make them clear to you at the outset.
 If you do not understand any elements of the terms of retainer, you must contact us immediately.
-Townsend Family Law Limited is regulated by the Solicitors Regulation Authority SRA number 808897.
+Townsend Family Law Solicitors is the trading name of Townsend Family Law Limited which is a limited company registered in England and Wales no. 12899631 and regulated by the Solicitors Regulation Authority SRA No. 808897.
 Nothing in this Terms of Business shall prevent you at any time from referring any Matter to the body or bodies for the time being charged with the regulation of solicitors, currently the Solicitors regulation authority:

 With this Terms of Business, we will provide you with a Client Care letter.
 The client care letter will set out information which is specific to your case and our terms of retainer with you and will be based upon our understanding of the facts of your case and how you would like us to act for you.